beanjs/beanjs-offical/content/beanio/inner/global.md

 ### decodeURIComponent(str)

-::i-chinese{sha="e47073dd7c5539f1cecb0c01c3d9bf4e95c73db8426a2d2e5bafb8c9a9a0567d"}
+::i-chinese{sha="837fd2158fb14a26104a2e4ab68b6449cafa5150e8ed45785305c7f44f24f11c"}
 ::
 Convert any groups of characters of the form '%ZZ', into characters with hex code '0xZZ'

 ### digitalPulse(pin,value,time)

-::i-chinese{sha="ff01d7f7d6528119555a8492e60452923a2709409bb5bd8a222a6ea9e707db45"}
+::i-chinese{sha="e407ef2c0ae64e540cb3df813fd07ec35b1a0222e42b1b74b3264bb56d62ffe1"}
 ::
 Pulse the pin with the value for the given time in milliseconds.
 It uses a hardware timer to produce accurate pulses, and returns immediately (before the pulse has finished).
 Use `digitalPulse(A0,1,0)` to wait until a previous pulse has finished.

-eg. `digitalPulse(A0,1,5);` pulses A0 high for 5ms. `digitalPulse(A0,1,[5,2,4]);` pulses A0 high for 5ms, low for 2ms, and high for 4ms
+e.g. `digitalPulse(A0,1,5);` pulses A0 high for 5ms.
+`digitalPulse(A0,1,[5,2,4]);` pulses A0 high for 5ms, low for 2ms, and high for
+4ms

 > **Note:** if you didn't call `pinMode` beforehand then this function will also reset pin's state to `"output"`

 digitalPulse is for SHORT pulses that need to be very accurate.
 If you're doing anything over a few milliseconds, use setTimeout instead.

 ### digitalRead(pin)

-::i-chinese{sha="bd6ef88f147d8f56a51a015780a9eb62b41313c024ccd9dd584d2b4b66035944"}
+::i-chinese{sha="d4d42c237ff3a7e7a4ece6a0132d6faeefef0e38f8256ac4e2c9b8f556391245"}
 ::
 Get the digital value of the given pin.

 > **Note:** if you didn't call `pinMode` beforehand then this function will also reset pin's state to `"input"`

-If the pin argument is an array of pins (eg. `[A2,A1,A0]`) the value returned will be an number where the last array element is the least significant bit, for example if `A0=A1=1` and `A2=0`, `digitalRead([A2,A1,A0]) == 0b011`
+If the pin argument is an array of pins (e.g. `[A2,A1,A0]`) the value returned will be an number where the last array element is the least significant bit, for example if `A0=A1=1` and `A2=0`, `digitalRead([A2,A1,A0]) == 0b011`

 If the pin argument is an object with a `read` method, the `read` method will be called and the integer value it returns passed back.

 ### digitalWrite(pin,value)

-::i-chinese{sha="96536f7a60a364c2aa80a9391cb9e5292064400ce4a36c6cacd578f62f7bf637"}
+::i-chinese{sha="72a33405a0186130e63d397e18f96203a3a14a6406785df9dfc69bcf2fb99a01"}
 ::
 Set the digital value of the given pin.

 > **Note:** if you didn't call `pinMode` beforehand then this function will also reset pin's state to `"output"`

-If pin argument is an array of pins (eg. `[A2,A1,A0]`) the value argument will be treated as an array of bits where the last array element is the least significant bit.
+If pin argument is an array of pins (e.g. `[A2,A1,A0]`) the value argument will be treated as an array of bits where the last array element is the least significant bit.

 In this case, pin values are set least significant bit first (from the right-hand side of the array of pins).
 This means you can use the same pin multiple times, for example `digitalWrite([A1,A1,A0,A0],0b0101)` would pulse A0 followed by A1.

 If the pin argument is an object with a `write` method, the `write` method will be called with the value passed through.

 ### dump()

-::i-chinese{sha="4b3c4ec2f83f4d9940983316d29882f9b079bd4d5b7c231545272f6c8201686d"}
+::i-chinese{sha="9fc06d0db9f62bd9d7bcfab95449c13c87ecab11994f098d890ccde2f161cf0b"}
 ::
 Output current interpreter state in a text form such that it can be copied to a new device

+Espruino keeps its current state in RAM (even if the function code is stored in Flash).
+When you type `dump()` it dumps the current state of code in RAM plus the hardware state, then if there's code saved in flash it writes "// Code saved with E.setBootCode" and dumps that too.

 > **Note:** 'Internal' functions are currently not handled correctly.
 You will need to recreate these in the `onInit` function.

 ### echo(echoOn)